shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-linux-quick-create-cli.md

 <properties
-   pageTitle="Creación de una máquina virtual Linux en Azure mediante la CLI | Microsoft Azure" description="Creación de una máquina virtual Linux en Azure mediante la CLI." services="virtual-machines-linux" documentationCenter="" authors="vlivech"
+   pageTitle="Create a Linux VM on Azure by using the CLI | Microsoft Azure" description="Create a Linux VM on Azure by using the CLI." services="virtual-machines-linux" documentationCenter="" authors="vlivech"